What Does a TV News Anchor Do?

-A TV news anchor is a person who presents a newscast in the studio and this career path is one of the most highly-sought after in media.
-Often, a man and woman are paired as co-anchors to be the faces of the station both on-air and in the community.
+A TV news anchor is a person who presents televised local, national, and world news to the public.
+They may work along with a co-anchor as representatives of the station both on-air and in the community.
 Their roles are important because they are what turn a day's variety of news stories into a cohesive TV program.

 Many anchors will take the time to edit their own copy.
 That can be as simple as changing some wording so that a script will sound natural when they read it on the air.
 Others have formal titles such as managing editor, which means they also approve the reporters' scripts for grammar, clarity, accuracy, and fairness.
 The best anchors are involved in the writing of the news and aren't simply news readers.

 The hour before a newscast is the most intense period for a TV news anchor.
 That's the time late-breaking stories come in, revisions are made to scripts, and the anchor prepares mentally to deliver the news.
 That preparation ensures that an anchor will be confident and relaxed when the cameras are turned on.

 TV News Anchor Salary

 A TV news anchor's salary covers a wide range.
 In a small designated market area, an entry-level morning or weekend news anchor at an affiliate station may not earn much more than a typical reporter, possibly $25,000 to $30,000.
 On the other end of the scale, a major market anchor with decades of experience makes at least $250,000 into the millions.
 In these cases, a talent agent is often used to negotiate the anchor's contract.
 However, salaries have generally been trending downward due to the economy and the declining ratings of many newscasts.

 The U.S. Bureau of Labor Statistics includes salary information for TV news anchors under reporters, correspondents, and broadcast news analysts as follows:

 - Median Annual Salary: $66,880 ($32.15/hour)